 - Textiles - Bag Project

 Students learn how to research relevant products, how to use the sewing machine and different embellishment techniques.
-They also have the option of using electronics within their bag design.
+They look at environmental impacts and use a recycled T shirt to create their final bag design.

 - Food Technology - Family Meals